coq/coq/test-suite/README.md

 Note that `output/MExtraction.out` is special: it is copied from [`micromega/micromega.ml`](../plugins/micromega/micromega.ml) in the plugin source directory.
 Automatic approval will incorrectly update the copy.

+## Environment variables [draft/ongoing work]

+For miscellaneous scripts part of the test suite, it is natural that they need to access different binaries and files.
+As of today, the handling of those has been done a bit in an ad-hoc way, but the below guidelines should be implemented.

+### Initial environment

+- All scripts in the test suite will be called with the following in PATH:
+  + a working OCaml toolchain + `ocamlfind` / `OCAMLPATH` properly set
+  + a working Coq installation, with binaries and libraries

+- Some scripts need to access additional files, for example the timing tests, to that purpose, we provide the following variables:
+  + `COQ_TS_CORELIB`: absolute path where `lib/coq-core` lives
+  + `COQ_TS_COQLIB`: absolute path where `lib/coq` lives

+  [note: these variables are not yet implemented]

+### TODO

+- Main TODO stems from the fact that regular `make test-suite` won't setup the right initial environment due to make limitations. `make -f Makefile.dune test-suite` does setup it properly.